Fort Benghisa: History

 The fort has a ditched pentagonal perimeter, with the perimeter wall and parapet being built from earth excavated during the building of the ditch.
 The cliffs on the seaward side were also used as part of the fort's defensive perimeter.
 Fort Benghisa was the last polygonal fort that the British built in Malta.

 The fort was rearmed prior to World War II.
 In the 1950s, dual purpose guns were installed but these were dismantled soon after.
 It was finally abandoned by the British in the late 1970s.

 Present day

 The fort is currently in private hands and its interior is inaccessible.
 Part of the fort was rented in 1973 for an annual sum equivalent to €93, while other parts were rented out in 1981 and 1996 for an annual €177 and €419 respectively.
 The rents were renewed until 2011, when the government stopped accepting them with the intention to evict the tenants.
+A 2016 enforcement notice was ignored by the squatters, and the government eventually took back possession of the fort in February 2025.

-The fort and its environs are currently in a state of neglect, although the gatehouse and the shoreward ditch are in decent shape..
+The fort and its environs are currently in a state of neglect, although the gatehouse and the shoreward ditch are in decent shape.